-If you choose to upgrade, the setup will upgrade exactly the components that are already installed on this server.
+The Setup wizard will upgrade exactly the components that are already installed on this server.
 Setup will upgrade the installation in the folder where it is currently installed.

-Please read the section "5Prepare LISTSERV Maestro for First Use" for further steps you might have to execute after a successful upgrade.
+Please read the Section 5 Prepare LISTSERV Maestro for First Use for further steps you might have to execute after a successful upgrade.